1c7/sharetribe-note/README.md

 <br/>
 # Code

-Below is what I think, not 100% correct,
+### 1. Below is what I think, not 100% correct
 because I don't work for Sharetribe.
 I am not team member.
 I am just guessing and testing and poking around, trying to understand how they work, some of my guess may be wrong.

+### 2. Goal of Code Section
+Help you understand the big picture of Sharetribe.
+Here is not gonna write all these little detail, Ruby grammar, Think like that.
+how many `module` there are (for example: user info, paypal payment, order info, list item, customize marketplace)

 <br/>
 ## Model (app/models/)